-Craft involved in the works will exhibit the appropriate local and international day and night signals.
+Craft involved in the testing will exhibit the appropriate local and international day signals.

 When in the vicinity of the working area, mariners are reminded to:

 a) Keep well clear and not to enter the working area;